ChrisThorn10/ampemails/form-example-001/form-example-001-readme.txt

 This form uses field sets to hide and show sets of questions.
 Upon successful submission, the form will redirect to a website.
 Upon generation of an error a message will be displayed containing further instructions.

+To generate an error, select 'Select this Option to Generate an Error' on the second question in the form.
+Any other option selected will succesfully redirect you to another page.

 Note: originally this email had a form with 3 questions, however I was having issues with including 2 sliders in one form.
 Going to do some debugging and testing to see if its an actual issue or user error.